Kevin-Mok/my-site/content/resume/_index.md

   to deploy an AWS EC2 instance and Docker containers.
 - Used Amazon Route 53's DNS and **NGINX** to route subdomains to each web application.
-- Used AWS security groups to allow inbound HTTPS traffic.
-- Used Amazon EBS snapshots to regularly back up server.
 - Wrote a **JavaScript** [server script] and [systemd service][systemd service]/[timer] to display the uptime of my pages every hour.